hstarmans/pcb-motor/readme.md

 Carl Bugeja shared several projects where eletric motors are made directly using PCBs, see [Hackaday](https://hackaday.io/CarlBugeja), [Youtube](https://www.youtube.com/c/CarlBugeja) Drawing these circuits can be a pain.
-The idea is that this scripts draws them directly and gives an estimate for the coil resistance, magnetic field strength and heating.
+This scripts automates the fabrication and gives an estimate for the coil resistance, magnetic field strength and heating.
 Note, I am mainly interested in PCB motors to spin prisms.